 WMPG-FM is a local community radio station that operates on the campus of the University of Southern Maine.
 After thirty years, WMPG has become a major source for alternative news, music and entertainment in the Portland area.
 The Salt Institute for Documentary Studies is known for collecting and publishing Maine stories.
 Because WMPG and Salt are local institutions that value local stories, it seemed natural to collaborate on a project about our local landscape.

-While Aucocisco Radio began as an audio project, the visual appeal of the harbor is undeniable.
+While Aucocisco Radio project began as an audio project, the visual appeal of the harbor is undeniable.
 These photos document scenes that are fast disappearing from our landscape: the Willard Beach fish shacks, manual maintenance of Ram Island Ledge Light and the oil rigs that dominate the harbor skyline.
 While the photos illustrate the radio stories, they also tell their own tales.

 Lastly, it was important that residents speak for themselves.
 You’ll rarely hear an “expert” in these stories, unless of course you agree with us that people are experts of their own lives.
 In the end, we’re left with just as many questions as we answered, but these stories are poignant, funny and exciting, and never failed to captivate us.
 We hope you enjoy them.